Timing-based mass measurement of exotic long-lived particles at the FCC-ee: Conclusions

 On the basis of a parametrised simulation of the IDEA detector, a complete analysis was performed for the production of an HNL in the process $Z\rightarrow\nu\mathrm{HNL}$ and its decay into a muon and two jets.

-For measurements of the time of flight of the HNL decay products between 10 and 50~ps, it was found that the mass resolution is dominated by the uncertainty of timing and position of the initial interaction, which is not detectable, and it is only constrained by the geometry of the beam-beam collisions.
+For time-of-flight measurements of HNL decay products in the range of 10 to 50~ps, the mass resolution is dominated by uncertainties in the timing and position of the initial interaction, undetectable and constrained solely by the geometry of the beam-beam collisions.
 For sufficiently long decay paths of the HNL, the analytical results are confirmed.
 A scan of the parameters space of the HNL model, assuming the full statistics of the $Z$-pole run, shows that on a large part of the accessible space the experiments will be able to provide a measurement of the HNL mass with a precision of a few percent, based on the proposed technique.

 \acknowledgments We would like to thank all of the participants in the FCC-ee study group for providing a stimulating working environment.
 Special thanks go to Franco Bedeschi for making his vertexing code available and for useful discussions about displaced vertices, and to Patrick Janot for carefully reading the manuscript and useful comments.